arshsk16/network-traffic-monitor/README.md

 ## Learning Goals

-By the end of this project you should be able to explain:
 - TCP vs UDP — when and why each is used for probing
 - How latency, packet loss, jitter, and throughput are measured programmatically
 - Why asyncio is useful for concurrent network probing